MKS310/Hadoop_Project_2/README.md

 # Hadoop_Project_2
-Big Data:High Performance Computing Project
+Big Data:High Performance Computing MapReduce Project

 In this project, I worked with input, output, Python and the MapReduce framework.
 The mappers and reducers to solve a few different problems, listed below.